Hunanese bamboo and Yunnanese copper,

 Ox bone, ox horn, and deer antler show up in some examples of opium antiques.
 While ox bone was used for some pipe stems, there are many fake/souvenir pipes made from plastic, shaped and colored to imitate bone.
 Bone stems were often inscribed with characters or scenes, and the plastic reproductions are similarly decorated – so finding a genuine bone stem is very challenging.

-Ox horn mouthpieces and endcaps may not be quite as high-class as ivory, but are handsome in their own way and quite serviceable – much like the trusty water buffalo it comes from, that labors all across Southeast Asia.
+Horn mouthpieces and endcaps may not be quite as high-class as ivory, but are handsome in their own way – much like the trusty water buffalo it comes from, that labors all across Southeast Asia.

 Horn was also a popular material for opium containers.
 Pipes of stag horn are quite rare but quite lovely.
 Opium items crafted from rhinoceros horn do exist, and are extremely expensive, making them a ripe target for faking.
 Poaching is a terrible threat to the species, and given even the slightest chance an item may be a recent cull rather than a genuine antique, items of rhino horn – real or fake – are best avoided.
 (To my eye they don’t look particularly appealing anyways.)

 Jade has continuously been one of the most sought-after and celebrated materials in Asian art for millennia.
 Jade artifacts have been found in burial sites from Neolithic cultures in China as early as 6000 BCE – and jade has retained its status to this day.
-For example, on any given weekend on the upper floors of the Fuyou market in Shanghai, you can observe a host of jade buyers, perched on portable stools and scrutinizing, with portable magnifiers, the wares from visiting merchants, looking for the perfect specimen.
+For example, on any given weekend on the upper floors of the Fuyou market in Shanghai, you can observe jade buyers looking for the perfect specimen, perched on portable stools and scrutinizing, with portable magnifiers, the wares from visiting merchants.

 Jade has been used in such a wide range of applications, from the utilitarian to the ceremonial and decorative, and carries so many associations with it that a short summary can’t do this material justice.
-It was particularly important as a tribute material in the Imperial court, and as a component of scholars’ objects.
+It was particularly important as a tribute material in the Imperial court, and as a component of scholars’ objects, and countless other applications.
 Perhaps one way to appreciate its importance is to compare commonly used phrases – in English, one might say, “Pearls of wisdom,” or other phrases associating gold or diamonds with qualities like beauty and grace – but in Chinese, that material is jade.

 The term jade actually encompasses two minerals – nephrite and jadeite.
 Nephrite was the first type of jade, worked since Neolithic times, and found in western areas of China.
 Extremely valuable white nephrite, worth more than gold or silver, came to China in tributes from Khotan, far up the southern route of the Silk Road.
 Jadeite, with a wider range of colors than nephrite, began arriving from Burma much later – sometime around 1800 CE – and was popular among the burgeoning middle class of the late Qing era.